flytreeleft/docker-nginx-gateway/README.md

 - Make individual configuration for every domain to serve static files or to proxy the backend servers.
 - Support to create multiple pod replicas in k8s.
 - Support access log rotation, e.g. `access_2018-04-26.log`.
-- Support authentication with OpenID and to add client IPs to the non-auth whitelist.
+- Support authentication with OpenID (via [lua-resty-openidc](https://github.com/zmartzone/lua-resty-openidc)) and to add client IPs to the non-auth whitelist.

 ## How to use?